-The world continues to feel the impact of the pandemic, systemic inequality, and wars in Ukraine and beyond on mental and emotional health; we are in the midst of a global crisis.
-HR professionals know that supporting employees has never been more important.
+In the midst of a global crisis HR professionals know that supporting employees has never been more important.
 We also know that we are operating without a roadmap in these unprecedented times.
 So let’s make one of our own.
-We have a rare opportunity to recalibrate how we support mental health in the workplace.
+We have a rare opportunity to recalibrate how we support mental health and emotional well-being in the workplace, and what’s needed is not a deficit-oriented roadmap, but a proactive one.

 Organizations must effectively solve problems in order to succeed and most are very good at it.
-Unfortunately many have approached mental health the same way - as a problem to solve.
-Organizations tend to focus on reactive mental health needs, ramping up support during moments of crisis.
+Unfortunately many organizations have approached the task of ensuring mental health at the workplace in the same way - as a problem to be solved.
+Organizations tend to focus on reactive mental health needs, ramping up support during moments of crisis, instead of proactively preventing.
 For example, standard HR practice is to provide Employee Assistance Programs (EAP) to support employees and their families when they encounter challenges, create programs to support point-in-time humanitarian needs, and train managers to have conversations with employees who are struggling.

-In other words, we center workplace support around mental illness rather than mental health.
-This trend predates the pandemic.
-We have fallen into the trap of deficit-thinking, investing in fixing things that aren't working through needs analyses, problem definition, and root cause analyses (Bushe, 2013).
+In other words, we risk centering workplace support around mental illness rather than mental health.
+We may fall into the trap of deficit-thinking, investing in fixing things that aren't working through needs analyses, problem definition, and root cause analyses, rather than taking a regenerative approach, where we do not see people as problems to be solved, but real-life human beings in need of certain systems, structures, surroundings to make them flourish.

 The problem solving approach is not working because it’s reactive and therefore incomplete.
-What’s missing is a vision for the future, one in which we ask more of ourselves and our organizations than simply a lack of mental illness.
-In the Future of Work successful organizations will build health and wellbeing for employees.
+What’s missing is a vision for the future, one in which we ask more of ourselves and our organizations than simply building a system with “lack of mental illness”.
+In the future of work, successful organizations will build health and wellbeing for employees.

-To build health and wellbeing, we need to create systems of practice that enable people to thrive rather than remediate challenges when they are not thriving.
-We should look for what is going well or what could work and build from there, in the tradition of Positive Psychology.
+To build health and happiness at work, we need to create systems of practice that enable people to thrive rather than remediate challenges when they are not thriving.
+We should look for what is going well or what could work and build from there, as in the tradition of Positive Psychology.

 When we are healthy and experience wellbeing we have better outcomes in every aspect of our lives.
 Shawn Achor has identified a Happiness Advantage wherein our brain in a positive state performs 31% better.
 Happiness has been shown to impact intelligence, creativity, and energy levels.

-And of course when we are not mentally and emotionally healthy it similarly impacts everything we do, as we all recall from 2020.
+And of course when we are not mentally and emotionally healthy it similarly impacts everything we do.
+Therefore - promoting happiness and engagement of work is simply good business.

 Employee health and wellbeing are intrinsically linked to organizational outcomes.
 When employees have access to effective support systems at work they perform better and so does the company.